gernia/CTF_writeups/README.md

 # CTF_writeups
-Writeups for TryHackMe boxes that I've done.
+Writeups for TryHackMe rooms that I've done.